s223929/41934---Advanced-BIM-Materials/A4/README.md

 ## How to LCA in BIM

-### Why using our tool?

 If you want to perform a LCA directly from your BIM model, without being slowed down by unit errors, missing materials, incomplete quantities, or broken data links, this tutorial is for you.
-The tool is designed to simplify the manual work, allowing you to calculate GWP quickly and efficiently using an IFC file.
+This guide is designed to simplify the manual work, allowing you to calculate GWP quickly and efficiently using an IFC file.

 ---